Jimmi1e/ClassifyEverything-LumoSort/readme.md

 ## 🎬 Background

 I'm an amateur photographer and a Master's student in Electrical & Computer Engineering at **Concordia University**.
-In my daily photography, I rarely sort my photos into categories, which led to thousands of disorganized images. 📷🗂️ To solve this, I developed LumoSort, an application that can automatically organize my photo library by semantic categories.
+Initially developed for organizing my photo library, LumoSort has evolved into a powerful universal visual classification tool.
+Thanks to the robust CLIP model, it can classify not just photos, but virtually any visual content into semantic categories. 🎯✨

+Whether you're dealing with photographs, artwork, scientific images, or any other visual data, LumoSort can help you organize them intelligently.
+The system is highly adaptable - simply modify the categories in `labels.py` to suit your specific classification needs!

 ## 🌈 Versatility - Beyond Photography